 for first 90 days.
 Click here for more info.

-Mintos was launched in 2015 in Latvia.
-In the 3 or so years Mintos has been in business, it has lent out over 1 billion euros from almost 80,000 registered investors.
-Mintos currently has almost 50 different originators they work with.
-Those figures are almost unbelievable.
-And when you also hear the fact that Mintos is already a profitable company, it makes it even more impressive!
+Mintos Marketplace was launched in 2015 in Latvia.
+Currently they work with over 60 loan originators connecting them to lenders around the world.
+In the 4 or so years Mintos has been in business, it has lent out over 1.6 billion euros from over 80,000 registered investors.
+Those figures are very good by any standard.
+And when you also hear that Mintos is already a profitable company, it becomes even more impressive!

-I really like Mintos.
+I really like Mintos Marketplace.
 Having invested cautiously with them at first.
-I have now started to expand my portfolio.
-My feeling is that, even though they area located in a country that is maybe not so well know.
+I have now started to expand my portfolio, more than doubling it.
+My feeling is that, even though they are located in a country that is maybe not so well known.
 They are a good business, and a fairly safe investment.

-Mintos is not regulated, however they are actively being scrutinized by the Latvian regulator and it wouldn’t surprise me if regulation in Latvia came soon.
+Mintos Marketplace is not regulated as the UK peer to peer lenders are by the FCA, however they are actively being scrutinized by the Latvian regulator and it wouldn’t surprise me if regulation in Latvia came soon.
 Many of the European P2P platforms have settled in Latvia as the authorities there are friendly to the P2P business model.

-Opening an account with Mintos is fairly easy.
+Opening an account with Mintos is relatively easy.
 Just the usual ID & anti money-laundering checks.
-They typically need a copy of your passport or driving license, and a utility bill or bank statement.
+They typically need a copy of your passport or driving license, and a utility bill or bank statement to show your current address.
 Residents of any country that can comply with the ID checks can signup with Mintos, except the USA for some reason.
 I believe it has to do with some US regulation though, not Mintos rules.
 If you don’t have a European bank account with an IBAN number, see my TransferWise Borderless Account review for more information on how it may be possible to get European banking details.

 Deposits & Withdrawals

 Deposits and withdrawals are made by bank transfer, which bank is dependent on the currency you are depositing.
-You will be provided with the relevant bank details when you select relevant the currency.
+You will be provided with the relevant bank details when you select the currency you will be sending.
 Deposits usually show up in your account the same or next working day.
-Withdrawals are only to a verified bank account and typically take 2 – 3- business days.
+Withdrawals are only to a verified bank account, and typically take 2 – 3- business days.

 Time to Become Invested

 In GB pounds there are really only two options available for investment at the moment, they are MoGo car loans which have buyback protection, or 1pm business loans which don’t have buyback.
-Even just with MoGo there are a few hundred loans available, so it possible to get invested quite quickly.
+Even just with MoGo there are usually a few hundred loans available, so it possible to get invested quite quickly.
+The screenshots in this Mintos review are mostly from GBP loans.

 Who are we lending to?

-Mintos is a true Peer to Peer Lending Platform.
+Mintos Marketplace is a true Peer to Peer Lending Platform.
 Lenders are lending directly to borrowers.
 Although something that is a little different with Mintos is that Mintos itself doesn’t originate most of the loans like most P2P companies.
-It has over 50 “originator companies” it works through, and they provide the loans to Mintos Marketplace for lenders to invest in.
+It has over 50 “mintos loan originator companies” it works with, and they originate the loans locally, then provide the loans to Mintos Marketplace for lenders to invest in.

 Mintos Marketplace provides loans to consumers for personal loans, debt consolidation, car finance, home improvement, wedding loans, holiday loans, pawn shop loans.
 Just about any type of loan you can imagine.
 It also provides secured and unsecured business loans.